priscila-gomes/OnlineTicketingSystemCore/README.md

 # OnlineTicketingSystemCore
-Using .Net Core, MVC with MSSQL
+Using C#, .Net Core, MVC with MSSQL